DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 In an enterprise Engineering organization, we want each product team to be able to customize their sandbox or CI environments with minimal friction.

-When we `yum install -y toolchain-gcc` in a fresh container, we want a working `gcc` when it's done!
-We don't want to have to add other system dependencies that we happen to know GCC requires.
+When we `yum install -y opt-toolchain-gcc` in a fresh container, we want a working `gcc` when it's done!
+We don't want to have to remember to add other system dependencies that we happen to know GCC depends on.

-As we want to support the Developer Sandbox with DevContainers, it's important to make it as easy as possible for each developer to install our preferred and trusted packages to ensure a reliable result.
+As we also want to support the Developer Sandbox with DevContainers, it is critically important to make it as easy as possible for each developer to install our preferred and trusted packages to ensure a reliable result.

 When developers find working with the toolchain difficult or unproductive, they are often entirely capable of implementing their own.

-When developers roll their own toolchains, the impact looks like:
+When developers start rolling their own toolchains, the impact may look like any of the following:

-- Duplication of effort building and deploying the tools/libraries
+- Duplication of effort: building and deploying the tools/libraries
-- Unreproducible builds, requiring "tribal knowledge"
+- Unreproducible builds, requiring "tribal knowledge" within their team
-- "Works on my machine" tests failing in CI/production
+- "Works on my machine": tests failing in CI/production
-- Software supply chain vulnerabilities
+- Undetected software supply chain vulnerabilities

 !!! note annotate "Reference"